Battle of Iznalloz

 The Battle of Iznalloz took place during the Spanish Reconquista in the Province of Granada near the city of Iznalloz, north of the city of Granada in 1295.
 The battle pitted the troops of the Emirate of Granada, commanded by Muhammad II the Sultan of Granada against those of the Kingdom of Castile who were commanded by the Grand Master of the Order of Calatrava, Ruy Pérez Ponce de León on behalf of Sancho IV of Castile.
 The battle resulted in a catastrophic defeat for Castile and the Order of Calatrava, whose Grand Master died of wounds suffered in the battle.

 Background

 The Granadan Sultan, Muhammad II, demanded the city of Tarifa back again from the Castilians.
 The Castilian king, Sancho, responded, saying that he recognized no right other than that of conquest and that in the case of claiming lost possessions, he demanded all the land of Granada.
-Angred, the Sultan entered Castilian territory, cutting down trees and capturing people.
+Angered, the Sultan entered Castilian territory, cutting down trees and capturing people.
 The border lord of Vera, Alazan Aben-Bucar, ravaged the province of Murcia with fifteen hundred horses, setting fields on fire and destroying vineyards.
 In retaliation, the Castilians seized Quesada and Alcaudete, along with other smaller fortresses in this region.

 King Sancho died in April 1295, leaving his wife to act as regent during Ferdinand IV of Castile.